Vandana (film)

 Vandana is a 1975 Indian film directed by Narendra Suri in Hindi language under the banner of N.K.R.
 Films.
-The film released on 31 December 1975 starring Parikshat Sahni, Sadhana, Sarika and Bindu.
+The film stars Parikshit Sahni, Sadhana, Sarika, Bindu, Johnny Walker.

 Plot

 An orphan girl, named Bindu is trapped in a web of deceit and crime that imprisons her in shackles.
 Expressive as in her other films, events take her through life's journey in a tale that is not quite regular Bombay potboiler.
 For one, there is a rare use of boats, the 28 metre Pamela (a cabin cruiser) and a couple of dinghies with outboards.